 Outside the Theme Parks

 When planning your adult Walt Disney World vacation, you’ll want to include Disney Springs.
-This shopping, entertainment, and restaurant complex offers free admission.
+This shopping, entertainment, live music, and restaurant complex offers free admission.
 Although you don’t have to do much planning, you may want to make restaurant reservations for any table service restaurants you want to dine at.

 Disney Springs also offers fantastic shopping, including popular chain stores as well as shops offering exclusive Disney merchandise.
 I especially love the huge World of Disney shop in Disney Springs.
 If you’ve got free time, it’s always fun to walk around Disney Springs.